 In the end diversification benefits also come from the fundamentals.
 Stocks represent ownership of a company and the profit it makes, whereas for example Bitcoin’s and Ethereum’s value comes from their properties and the use cases they enable.
 For example Ethereum is a decentralized blockchain platform for smart contracts and decentralized applications.
 This means there isn’t a single company or entity managing Ethereum's governance and its value if formed by the ecosystem of several different applications built on top of it.

-The high correlation between cryptocurrencies and the stock market has surprised many in 2022 but based on historical data it is very likely that in the long term the correlation comes down to lower levels.
+The high correlation between cryptocurrencies and the stock market surprised many in 2022, but already in the first half of 2023 the correlation had dropped down to its usual low levels.
 Of course, history is not a guarantee for the future, but because for example, Bitcoin is such a different asset class from its fundamentals than stocks, it is hard to see that it would have a high correlation with the stock markets in the long run.
 It is not surprising that year after year the investment and research fields have started looking at cryptocurrencies as a better diversification tool for investment portfolios.Manu Isto Cryptocurrency specialist